tjk/vue-o2c/README.md

 **WORK IN PROGRESS** -- the following is not done:

 - bunch of stuff not implemented (including watchers)
+- publish package correctly (pretty important)
+- data() preamble -- if there is premable maybe just create refs then use the function to set them
+- allow options to configure (eg. no typescript)
 - $el needs to try to rewrite part of template
 - would like to maintain indentation, quoting, and semicolon rules